aristosMiliaressis/pwnctl/README.md

 ## `pwnctl --process`

-- [x] reads assets from stdin
+1. reads from stdin line by line
-- [x] classifies assets into classes (Endpoint/Host/Domain/Service/DNSRecord)
+2. classifies lines into asset classes (NetRange/Host/Domain/Service/DNSRecord/Endpoint/Parameter)
-- [x] check if exist in db
+3. checks if it exists in db
-- [x] if yes do nothing
+4. if not adds it
-- [x] if no check if in scope
+5. checks if it is in scope according to `ScopeDefinitions`
-- [x] if not in scope do nothing
+6. if not in scope continues to next line
-- [x] if inscope query configured task definitions for asset class and queue tasks
+7. checks `NotificationRules` and sends notifications if any apply
-- [x] arbitary key/value metadata `Tags`
+8. checks `TaskDefinitions` for the asset class and queue them according to Task Filter & rules
-- [x] bash job queue
+- [x] JSONL(ine) input format with arbitary key/value `Tags` for storing metadata about assets

 ### In Scope checking process

-- [x] select all ScopeDefinitions from all programs in db
+1. selects all ScopeDefinitions from all programs in db
-- [x] iterate over definitions and call bool Matches(ScopeDefinition def) on asset object.
+2. iterates over definitions and calls `bool Matches(ScopeDefinition def)` on asset objects.
-- [x] if any returns true asset is in scope.
+3. if any returns true asset is in scope.

 **To Do**
-- out of scope flag on ScopeDefinition
+- [ ] out of scope flag on ScopeDefinition

 ### Scope Configuration